ucsb-cs16/ucsb-cs16.github.io/_topics/github_com_create_private_repo_under_org.md

 -   Select "private".
 -   Check the box that says "Initialize this repository with a README.
     -   This is important because if you don't do this, the repo may have no content, and you can't clone a repo with no content.
--   Click the pull-down menu for "Add .gitignore" and select Java.
+-   Click the pull-down menu for "Add .gitignore" and select C++

 Then create the repo.